 Option 1: Stereo Mix

 On some devices, you may not have this option at all.
 There may be a way to enable it with different audio drivers, but not every piece of sound hardware supports Stereo Mix.
-It’s become less and less common.
+It’s unfortunately become less and less common.

 Option 2: Audacity’s WASAPI Loopback

-Click the Record button to start recording the audio in Audacity, and click Stop when you’re done.
+Click the Record button to start recording the audio in Audacity, and then click Stop when you’re done.
 Because you’re using Audacity, you can easily trim and edit the sound file when you’re done.

 Audacity’s tutorial website explains why this feature is actually better than Stereo Mix: